Darius Slay: 2018

 On October 7, 2018, he set a season-high with five solo tackles as the Lions defeated the Green Bay Packers 31–23.
 He was inactive for the Lions' 22–34 loss at the Chicago Bears in Week 10 due to a knee injury.
 On December 9, 2018, Slay made three combined tackles (two solo), three pass deflections, and had his first career pick-six after he intercepted a pass by Josh Rosen to wide receiver Trent Sherfield and returned it for 67–yards to score his first career touchdown during a 17–3 win against the Arizona Cardinals.
 His performance in Week 14 earned him NFC Defensive Player of the Week.
-He finished the 2018 NFL season with a total of 43 combined combined tackles (40 solo), 17 pass deflections, three interceptions, and a touchdown in 15 games and 15 starts.
+He finished the 2018 NFL season with a total of 43 combined tackles (40 solo), 17 pass deflections, three interceptions, and a touchdown in 15 games and 15 starts.
 He was named to the 2019 Pro Bowl which became his second consecutive Pro Bowl selection.
 He was ranked 86th by his fellow players on the NFL Top 100 Players of 2019.

 2019

 He returned to training camp slated as the de facto No. 1 starting cornerback.
 Head coach Matt Patricia named him the No. 1 starting cornerback to begin the season, alongside Rashaan Melvin and starting nickelback Justin Coleman.

 On September 15, 2019, Slay set a season-high with six solo tackles (five combined), made two pass deflections, and secured the Lions' 13–10 win against the Los Angeles Chargers by intercepting a pass by Philip Rivers to wide receiver Keenan Allen with 1:10 remaining.
 He was inactive for the Lions' 30–34 loss to the Kansas City Chiefs in Week 4 and as the Lions defeated the New York Giants 31–26 in Week 8 due to a re-occurring hamstring injury.
 In Week 11, he recorded three solo tackles and set a season-high with three pass deflections during a 27–35 loss against the Dallas Cowboys.
 He finished the 2019 NFL season with a total of 46 combined tackles (36 solo), 13 pass deflections, two interceptions, and one fumble recovery in 14 games and 14 starts.
 He was voted to his third Pro Bowl in 2019.
-After the season ended, Slay acknowledged that he had lost respect for head coach Matt Patricia for telling him he did not consider him "an elite corner" while they were in an one-on-one meeting.
+After the season ended, Slay acknowledged that he had lost respect for head coach Matt Patricia for telling him he did not consider him "an elite corner" while they were in a one-on-one meeting.
 He was ranked 92nd by his fellow players on the NFL Top 100 Players of 2020.